Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Introduction

-Extending these complexity upper bounds for the class of all CA graphs remains a challenging problem.
-While this class can be recognized in linear time by McConnell's algorithm~\cite{McC03} (along with constructing an intersection model), no polynomial-time isomorphism test for CA graphs is currently known (see the discussion in~\cite{CurtisLMNSSS12}, where a counterexample to the correctness of Hsu's algorithm~\cite{Hsu95} is shown).
-This is further evidence showing that transition from interval to CA graphs is rather nontrivial: For the former class we have both recognition and isomorphism linear-time algorithms due to the seminal work by Booth and Lueker~\cite{BoothL76,LuekerB79}, and a canonical representation algorithm taking logarithmic space is designed in~\cite{KoeblerKLV11}.
-Available algorithms for the CA graphs and their subclasses are summarized in Table~\ref{tab:graphs}.
+Extending these complexity upper bounds to the class of all CA graphs remains a challenging problem.
+While this class can be recognized in linear time by McConnell's algorithm~\cite{McC03} (along with constructing an intersection model), no polynomial-time isomorphism test for CA graphs is currently known (see the discussion in~\cite{CurtisLMNSSS13}, where a counterexample to the correctness of Hsu's algorithm~\cite{Hsu95} is given).
+This provides further evidence that CA graphs are algorithmically harder than interval graphs.
+For the latter class we have linear-time algorithms for both recognition and isomorphism due to the seminal work by Booth and Lueker~\cite{BoothL76,LuekerB79}, and a canonical representation algorithm taking logarithmic space is designed in~\cite{KoeblerKLV11}.

-As was already noted, deciding if a hypergraph is CA is equivalent to deciding if its incidence matrix has the circular-ones property.
-By the aforementioned result of Tucker~\cite{Tucker71}, the latter problem reduces to testing the related \emph{consecutive-ones property}, that is, to deciding if the ones in each row of a given binary matrix can become consecutive after permutation of columns, for which linear-time~\cite{BoothL76,Hsu02} and parallel \ac2~\cite{ChenY91,AnnexsteinS98} algorithms are known.
-In its turn, testing the consecutive-ones property is equivalent to the recognition problem of interval hypergraphs.
-Algorithms for the CA and the interval hypergraphs are summarized in Table~\ref{tab:hypergraphs}.

-A simple consequence of our canonical representation of CA hypergraphs in logspace is logspace recognition and isomorphism (even canonical labeling) algorithms for the class of \emph{circular convex} bipartite graphs, studied by Liang and Blum~\cite{LiangB95}.
-Earlier an \ac2 isomorphism test for this class was known (Chen~\cite{Chen96}, who also presents a sequential $\calO(mn)$ algorithm in~\cite{Chen99}).